Future-auric/kidsays/README.md

 <div align="center">

-Kidsays is a mobile application that helps kids complete their daily tasks under parental control
+Kidsays is a mobile application that helps kids achieve their tasks with parental control
 </div>

 ## Screens